richardr1126/OpenReader-WebUI/README.md

 </summary>

 - 🧠 **Smart sentence continuation**
+  - Improved NLP handling of complex structures and quoted dialogue provides more natural sentence boundaries and a smoother audio-text flow.
   - EPUB and PDF playback now use smarter sentence splitting and continuation metadata so sentences that cross page/chapter boundaries are merged before hitting the TTS API.
-  - This yields more natural narration and fewer awkward pauses when a sentence spans multiple pages or EPUB spine items
+  - This yields more natural narration and fewer awkward pauses when a sentence spans multiple pages or EPUB spine items.
+- 📄 **Modernized PDF text highlighting pipeline**
+  - Real-time PDF text highlighting is now offloaded to a dedicated Web Worker so scrolling and playback controls remain responsive during narration.
+  - A new overlay-based highlighting system draws independent highlight layers on top of the PDF, avoiding interference with the underlying text layer.
+  - Upgraded fuzzy matching with Dice-based similarity improves the accuracy of mapping spoken words to on-screen text.
+  - A new per-device setting lets you enable or disable real-time PDF highlighting during playback for a more tailored reading experience.
 - 🎧 **Chapter/page-based audiobook export with resume & regeneration**
   - Per-chapter/per-page generation to disk with persistent `bookId`
   - Resumable generation (can cancel and continue later)